dijibell/hello-world/README.md

 3. we shall see

 I'm currently learning how to code in python and thought GitHub would be a good community to connect with, in order to find answers and be inspired.

+### workflow addition
+I've now added a workflow action which should streamline the process of merging.